Wicked-Shrapnel/Obsidian2web/README.md

 Some hosts disable this feature by default.
 If you don't see Application Passwords in your WordPress profile, add this line to wp-config.php.
 Note there might be some slight variation between the naming of this folder based on your web host.

+(Make a backup before doing this just to be safe)

 ```php
 // Enable Application Passwords for REST API authentication (Obsidian publisher)
 define( 'WP_APPLICATION_PASSWORDS_ENABLED', true );